isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1964.md

 ---
-title: FoodZaps Version 4.0-Package D(eMenu, eWaiter, Customer QR/Online Self Ordering and Digital Payment all-in-one solution)
+title: One-Stop Document Access - Lite (2 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1964
 ---

 ### Description

-FoodZaps Technology is a Singapore company with the most comprehensive and integrated F&B system.
-Streamlines Customer Self-ordering, for Both online and on-premise, dine-in, takeaway and delivery, all integrated to FoodZaps.
-Includes cashier, ewaiter, payment processes and optimises operations, orders sent to the kitchen, cloud analytics portal providing insights on sales and product performance.
-Designed to increase productivity and build successful F&B business.
+One-Stop Document Access is a document management system, accessible via web browser and mobile.
+Documents are maintained in departmentalized teamsites with following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-Data tags information allowing quick retrieval.
+The system is also backed up to a secured cloud platform.
+With Prominds as a vendor, SMEs receive an all-rounded solution readily available for deployment.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_FOODZAPS_Annex_3_CR_wef_25_Aug_2020_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/20200713_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria